skippyr/skippyr/README.md

 Hello, fellow dragons!

-I'm an undergraduate software engineer interested in dragons, system design and the development of operating systems.
+I am an undergraduate software engineer interested in dragons, system design and the development of operating systems.

-I contribute to open-source as an active maintainer of some personal projects since 2023.
+I contribute to open-source as an active maintainer of some personal projects since 2023, mostly related to the terminal.

 ## Philosophy